asararatnakar/dynamic_add_org3/README.md

 ```
 configtxgen -printOrg Org3MSP
 ```
-* Once the e2e test excute with the following command
+* Once the Normal e2e test execution completed with the following command. i it also adds new org **Org3** to the Blockchain network
 ```
-./network_setup.sh restart mychannel 1000000
+./network_setup.sh restart mychannel 1
 ```

-**Ctrl + D**  or   open a new terminal and enter into cli container `docker exec -it cli bash`

-Execute the commands available in **commands.sh** to understand what is happening here.

-* Added a new organization Org3
-* Installed chaincode on peer0 of Org3
-* Query on peer0 of Org3 and check for the value **Query Result: 90**